 Yes Indeed, Honey is safe for diabetes when used in moderation.
 Researches even suggest “Honey is good for diabetic people”.
-So, this address the big questions “is honey good for diabetics?” or does honey good for diabetics?
+So, this address the big question” is honey good for diabetics?”Does honey good for diabetics?
 Can diabetics eat honey?
 Is organic honey good for diabetics?
 Is honey suitable for diabetics?

 Having said that Honey does not mean any synthetic or heavily processed commercial honey, But Raw and unprocessed honey.

 Honey for sugar patients, doctors don’t completely prohibit but advise moderate intake of sugars or carbohydrates in diabetic conditions.
 Honey substitute for diabetics from sugar is the best way.

 Is honey good for sugar patients?
 Yes, honey is the better choice for sweeteners in diabetic conditions because of the following reasons:

 Diabetes is a disease in which the body either does not produce or properly use insulin.
 Insulin is a hormone that converts sugar, starches, and other food into energy for daily life activities.
 While the cause of diabetes is a mystery, both genetic and environmental factors—such as obesity and lack of exercise—appear to play roles.
 There are two major types of diabetes:

 The glycemic index (GI) is a ranking system for carbohydrates based on their effect on blood glucose levels.
 It compares available carbohydrates in individual foods and provides a specific glycemic index.
 It occurs two hours after food consumption.
 Carbohydrates that break down rapidly during digestion have the highest glycemic indices.
 Those that break down slowly, releasing glucose gradually into the bloodstream, have a low glycemic index.
 A lower glycemic response is often